Walking on mountains

 SOLUTION

 Introducing, Emerge! a K-5 new literacy platform built for the modern classroom.
-Rooted in the Science of Reading, Emerge! enables educators to deliver "just in time instruction" through data driven lessons, cross subject integration, and differentiated instruction on multiple platforms.
-Emerge! ignites deep inquiry and rapid literacy mastery through engaging digital learning delivery.
+Rooted in the Science of Reading, Emerge! enables educators to deliver "just in time instruction" through data driven lessons, cross subject integration, and differentiated instruction.
+Emerge! ignites deep inquiry and rapid literacy skills mastery through engaging digital curriculum.

 MY ROLE

-I served as a delivery team Product Designer across the K-5 New Literacy Platform to successfully blend inquiry based learning with dynamic digital design.
-I delivered key visual design solutions within the Group Learning Practice sequence as well as within the Main Reads Literature publication sequence.
+I served as a Product Designer across the K-5 New Literacy Platform.
+I delivered visual benchmarking across 1,000+ screens as well as exploratory prototyping for the Grade 4 Whole Group Learning Practice and the Main Reads sequence.

 IMPACT